zwave-js/node-zwave-js/packages/cc/cc.api.md

 export interface UserCodeCCKeypadModeSetOptions extends CCCommandOptions {
     // (undocumented)
     keypadMode: KeypadMode;
 }

-// Warning: (ae-missing-release-tag) "UserCodeCCMasterCodeGet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class UserCodeCCMasterCodeGet extends UserCodeCC {
-}

-// Warning: (ae-missing-release-tag) "UserCodeCCMasterCodeReport" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class UserCodeCCMasterCodeReport extends UserCodeCC {
-    constructor(host: ZWaveHost_2, options: CommandClassDeserializationOptions | UserCodeCCMasterCodeReportOptions);
-    // (undocumented)
-    readonly masterCode: string;
-    // (undocumented)
-    serialize(): Buffer;
-    // (undocumented)
-    toLogEntry(host?: ZWaveValueHost_2): MessageOrCCLogEntry_2;
-}

-// Warning: (ae-missing-release-tag) "UserCodeCCMasterCodeReportOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface UserCodeCCMasterCodeReportOptions extends CCCommandOptions {
-    // (undocumented)
-    masterCode: string;
-}

-// Warning: (ae-missing-release-tag) "UserCodeCCMasterCodeSet" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export class UserCodeCCMasterCodeSet extends UserCodeCC {
-    constructor(host: ZWaveHost_2, options: CommandClassDeserializationOptions | UserCodeCCMasterCodeSetOptions);
-    // (undocumented)
-    masterCode: string;
-    // (undocumented)
-    serialize(): Buffer;
-    // (undocumented)
-    toLogEntry(host?: ZWaveValueHost_2): MessageOrCCLogEntry_2;
-}

-// Warning: (ae-missing-release-tag) "UserCodeCCMasterCodeSetOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface UserCodeCCMasterCodeSetOptions extends CCCommandOptions {
-    // (undocumented)
-    masterCode: string;
-}

 // Warning: (ae-forgotten-export) The symbol "NotificationEventPayload" needs to be exported by the entry point index.d.ts